twolfson/lantern-wall/README.md

 # lantern-wall
-Documentation of my glowing lantern wall project
+Documentation for a glowing lantern wall

 ## Summary
 While decorating my apartment, I decided to leverage a picture rail and attempted to make a wall of [Cloud Clouds][]